Blog Hero Image

 Get the latest market insights to your inbox every week.

-Sources: Charts are sourced to Bloomberg L. P.
+Sources for cash vs gic vs bonds article: Charts are sourced to Bloomberg L. P.

 The content of this document is for informational purposes only and is not being provided in the context of an offering of any securities described herein, nor is it a recommendation or solicitation to buy, hold or sell any security.
 The information is not investment advice, nor is it tailored to the needs or circumstances of any investor.
 Information contained in this document is not, and under no circumstances is it to be construed as, an offering memorandum, prospectus, advertisement or public offering of securities.
 No securities commission or similar regulatory authority has reviewed this document, and any representation to the contrary is an offence.
 Information contained in this document is believed to be accurate and reliable; however, we cannot guarantee that it is complete or current at all times.
 The information provided is subject to change without notice.